garethky/change-nozzle-klipper-extra/README.md

     G1 X25 E{extrusion_factor * 25}
 ```

-A simple purge line macro can be written that takes advantage of this to purge a nozzle appropriate amount of material when the print starts:
+A purge line macro can be written that takes advantage of this to purge a nozzle appropriate amount of material:
 ```
 [gcode_macro PURGE_LINE]
 gcode: